pauldorehill/FSharp.Data.Cypher/README.md

 ## Running a Query

 To run a query you need a `IDriver` instance from the standard `Neo4j.Driver` driver.
-Querys come in two flavours see the [docs](https://neo4j.com/docs/driver-manual/1.7/sessions-transactions/#driver-transactions) for more info.
+Queries come in two flavours see the [docs](https://neo4j.com/docs/driver-manual/1.7/sessions-transactions/#driver-transactions) for more info.

 #### Transaction Functions : `Cypher<'T> -> QueryResult<'T>`
-These are automatically commited to the database
+These are automatically committed to the database

 ```fsharp
 let driver = GraphDatabase.Driver( ... )